 God took human form, not to pay a price that only God demands, but to show us that no matter how bad life gets, no matter how hard things are, God really understands how difficult it is just to make it day to day.
 God knows what it means to be frightened and to feel forgotten.

 Jesus died, not for our sins, but to show us another way to live and to demonstrate that God is greater than death itself.
 Jesus died so that he could be resurrected, to overcome death and leave behind an empty tomb.

 “I am the way,” Jesus says, “follow me, and you, too, will be greater than death.
 No grave will hold me down and no grave will contain your spirit, either.”

 Jesus lived to teach us how to live.
 Jesus died and was resurrected to teach us that we, too, can live again.

-This is the miracle and promise of Christmas.
+This is the miracle of Christmas and the promise of Easter.